How to Grow Lavender: The Complete Guide

 How to Plant Lavender

 • Lavender is challenging to grow from seed; we recommend purchasing small starter plants from a garden nursery or taking a softwood cutting from an existing plant.
-Seeds may take up to three months to germinate, and seedlings must be overwintered indoors in cool climates.
+Seeds may take up to 3 months to germinate, and seedlings must be overwintered indoors in cool climates.

 • Plant lavender 2 to 3 feet apart.
 Plants typically reach between 1 and 3 feet in height.